 https://troopleader.scouting.org/troop-positions/

 Some positions are elected, some are appointed.
 The term is for six months.
-We have elections twice a year (usually in September and April).
-We do not currently have term limits so Scouts may be elected to the same position consecutively.
+We have elections twice a year (usually in September and March).
+We do not currently have term limits, so Scouts may be elected or appointed to the same position consecutively.

 For a more detailed description of the position, click on the position name.